FabianVegaA/happiness_model/README.md

 # Happiness Model

-This is an API Rest that uses an ML model to do prediction of the happiness score of a country.
+This is an API Rest that uses an ML model to make prediction of the happiness score of a country.

 ## Model
 The dataset was obtained from Kaggle, its name is The World Happiness and you can look it [here](https://www.kaggle.com/unsdsn/world-happiness).
 The dataset is split in a lot of years from 2015 until 2019 in `.csv` files.
 Before fitting the model these files are transformed.
 Mainly, merging the firsts 3 files and changing its columns can use a dataset with more data.

-This project is built with Python next to the library [Scikit-Learn](https://scikit-learn.org/stable/index.html).
-For obtain the best model, I use the method from sklearn, [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), this allow test a serie of configurations and ML models in this case the models:
+This project was built with Python using the library [Scikit-Learn](https://scikit-learn.org/stable/index.html).
+For obtain the best model, I use the method from sklearn, [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), this allow test a serie of configurations and ML models, in this case the models:
 - SVR
 - GradientBoostingRegressor